For my diabetes, I take at least five injections a day. I've learned a lot about how to make taking insulin as pleasant as possible.

-2. Put The Needle In Straight
+2. Put the Needle in Straight

 When you accidentally push the needle in downwards instead of straight into your stomach, it causes you more pain.
 It may be scary at first to put the needle straight in.
-I used to always be afraid that somehow I would puncture my intestines, but the skin and fat surrounding those is actually very thick.
+I used to always be afraid that somehow I would puncture my intestines, but the skin and fat surrounding those are actually very thick.
 The needle isn't long enough to puncture anything.
 It's pushing downwards instead of straight in that can cause you more damage by causing more bruises and bleeding.

 3. Change Needles More Often